ecumeurs/upsilonbattle/battlearena/property/README.md

 Lastly but not least there are two further methods associated with properties that aren't used as of now:

 * Type: (None, Character, Skill, Item) Some properties won't be available for everything and will be restricted:
   * For example: Base Damage will be restricted to Character, Damage to Item, Attack to Skills.
-End damage will be computed by the rules and will probably look like this: `(BaseDamage + Damage) * Attack`
+End damage will be computed by the rules and will probably look like this: `(BaseDamage + Damage) * Attack` see [Rules](../rules/README.md)
 * Increase() will be set later on to handle property increase (level up)

 ## Defined properties